mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 nothing # hide
 ```

-After defining the power system data, we generate an AC model that includes essential vectors and matrices for analysis, such as the nodal admittance matrix:
+After defining the power system data, we generate an AC model with the vectors and matrices required for analysis, including the nodal admittance matrix:
 ```@example 4bus
 acModel!(system)
 nothing # hide